Stochastic Gradient Descent for Nonparametric Additive Regression: Main Results

 In the context of kernel SGD \citep{4406a3ce-1e59-3ed8-8c25-9f7d75b81f14,6842642,article}, incorporating a new data point $(\bX_{i+1}, Y_{i+1})$ necessitates the evaluation of $i$ kernel functions at $\bX_{i+1}$, resulting in a computational cost of order $\Theta(i)$, if we assume a constant computational cost of $\Theta(1)$ per kernel evaluation.
 Consequently, the cumulative time complexity of computing the estimator at the $n$-th step grows as $\Theta(n^2)$.
 Additionally, one needs to store $n$ covariates $\{\bX_i\}_{i=1}^n$ to compute the estimator, which incurs a space expense of $\Theta(n)$.
 There have been several attempts to improve the computational complexity of kernel based methods \citep{dai2014scalable,JMLR:v17:14-148,JMLR:v20:16-585}, however, their target function is not $f$ but, instead, a penalized population risk minimizer.

 For F-SGD, we only need to store the coefficients of $J_n = \Theta\big(n^{1/(2s+1)}\big)$ basis functions.
 Assuming the computational cost of evaluating one basis function at one point is $\Theta(1)$, the computational cost at the $i$-th step would be $\Theta(J_i) = \Theta\big(i^{1/(2s+1)}\big)$, and the total computational cost at the $n$-th step would be $\Theta\big(n^{1+1/(2s+1)}\big)$.
 Both computational and memory storage complexity would be improved by a polynomial factor compared to reproducing kernel methods and, as mentioned previously, by a logarithmic factor compared to Sieve-SGD.
+For clarity, we include Table~\ref{table1}, which summarizes this comparison.

 Moreover, \cite{zhang2022sieve} showed there is no estimator with $o\big(n^{1/(2s+1)}\big)$-sized space expense that can achieve the minimax-rate for estimating $f \in \tilde{\mathcal{W}}_p(s,Q, \{\psi_j\})$ \cite[Theorem 6.5]{zhang2022sieve}.
 Thus, F-SGD, with its $\Theta\big(n^{1/(2s+1)}\big)$-sized space expense, is (nearly) space-optimal.